The Inherent Risks to Buyers of Phuket Property

 Regulatory Risk

 In most countries, with most investments, you can count on regulatory protection.
-Unfortunately, the real estate industry is largely unregulated in Thailand.
+Unfortunately, the Phuket real estate industry is largely unregulated.
 This means foreign property sales agents are pretty much left to their own devices.

-Therefore, it is of paramount importance, that buyers of real estate in Thailand, especially Phuket, are fully aware of the risks associated with using either the wrong Phuket real estate agent, or not seeking professional advice from an experienced lawyer.
+Therefore, it is of paramount importance, that buyers of real estate in Phuket are fully aware of the risks associated with using either the wrong Phuket real estate agent, or not seeking professional advice from an experienced lawyer.

 You can learn more about the risks associated with Phuket Real Estate below, or you can read our comprehensive summary here: